Forgotten Realms: Creative origins

 Ed Greenwood began writing stories about the Forgotten Realms as a child, starting at the age of eight.
 He came up with the name from the notion of a multiverse of parallel worlds; Earth is one such world, and the Realms another.
 In Greenwood's original conception, the fantastic legends of Earth derive from a fantasy world that can no longer be accessed.
 Greenwood discovered the Dungeons & Dragons game in 1975, and became a serious role-playing enthusiast with the first Advanced Dungeons & Dragons (AD&D) game releases in 1978.
 Greenwood brought his fantasy world into the new medium of role-playing games when a university student named September invited him to play AD&D with her.
-Greenwood then starting using the setting for his personal role-playing campaign.
+Greenwood then started using the setting for his personal role-playing campaign.
 Greenwood began a Realms campaign in the city of Waterdeep before creating a group known as the Knights of Myth Drannor in the Shadowdale region.
 Greenwood felt that his players' thirst for detail made the Realms what it is: "They want it to seem real, and work on 'honest jobs' and personal activities, until the whole thing grows into far more than a casual campaign.
 Roleplaying always governs over rules, and the adventures seem to develop themselves."
 Greenwood has stated that his own version of the Forgotten Realms, as run in his personal campaign, is much darker than published versions.

 Starting in 1979, Greenwood published a series of articles that detailed the setting in The Dragon (later Dragon) magazine, the first of which was about a monster known as the curst.
 Greenwood continued to write extensive articles for Dragon, in which he used the Forgotten Realms as the setting to detail magic items, monsters, and spells.
+In August, 1982, Greenwood published the first adventure set in the Forgotten Realms, titled The Assassin's Run, for Dragon issue 64.
 When Gary Gygax "lost control of TSR in 1985, the company saw an opportunity to move beyond Greyhawk and introduce a new default setting".
 In 1986, TSR began looking for a new campaign setting for AD&D, and assigned Jeff Grubb to find out more about the setting used by Greenwood as portrayed in his articles in Dragon.